autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 !!! warning

-    If ego vehicle is stuck, lane change will be anabled near crosswalk/intersection.
+    If ego vehicle is stuck, lane change will be enabled near crosswalk/intersection.
 Ego is considered stuck if it stops more than `stuck_detection.stop_time`.
 Ego is considered to be stopping if its velocity is smaller than `stuck_detection.velocity`.

 The following figure illustrates the logic for checking if lane change is required: